towerjoo/towerjoo.github.com/_posts/2019-02-12-random-thoughts.md

-For a company, a person gets promoted typically because he did a really good job to the company's revenue(or the stakeholder's interest). when it comes to company, we hope the official can do a good job for the public instead of his upper level manager.
+For a company, a person gets promoted typically because he did a really good job to the company's revenue(or the stakeholder's interest). when it comes to country, we hope the official can do a good job for the public instead of his upper level manager.
 And we don't hope he got raised because he just brought interest to the powerholders.

 So maybe in most perspectives, we cannot simply compare company and country, due to their different scale.
-But can we compare giant company with a company, e.g Facebook versus UK?
+But can we compare giant company with a country, e.g Facebook versus UK?
 Huawei versus China?

 I don't know.
 And I should read more about this, and it's obvious that there exists lots of researches about the company management and country management, and also the comparison between the two subjects.